orbmis/smart-contract-event-hooks/README.md

 This proposal would allow for a smart contract to contain the logic it needs to respond to events without having to store that logic in some off-chain process.
 The smart contract can subscribe to events fired by other smart contracts and would only execute the required logic when it's needed.
 This method would suit any contract logic that does not require off-chain computation, but requires an off-chain process to monitor chain state in order to call one of it's functions in response response.

 Firing hooks from publisher smart contracts still requires an off-chain process to sign a hook payload and broadcast a transaction to execute a function.
-To put it another way, somebody has to pull the trigger on the publisher contract, by submitting a transsaction to the publisher contract in order to emit the hook event.
+To put it another way, somebody has to pull the trigger on the publisher contract, by submitting a transaction to the publisher contract in order to emit the hook event.
 This is how it works today, and this proposal doesn't change that.
 Where it does offer an improvement, is that each subscriber no longer needs it's own dedicated off-chain process for monitoring and responding to these events.
 Instead, a single incentivized relayer can subscribe to many different events on behalf of multiple consumer contracts.

 Thanks to innovations such as [web3 webhooks](https://moralis.io/web3-webhooks-the-ultimate-guide-to-blockchain-webhooks/), [web3 actions](https://blog.tenderly.co/new-features-web3-actions-war-rooms-sandbox-debugger-extension/), or [hal.xyz](hal.xyz) creating a relayer is easier than ever.